Ken Dewey: Career

 Dewey studied sculpture with Oronzio Maldarelli and writing with playwright Theodore Apstein while attending Columbia University as an undergraduate.
 He lived in San Francisco in the early 1960s and he became an assistant director at the Actor's Workshop in San Francisco.
 He also studied mime with R.G.
 “Ronnie” Davis at the San Francisco Mime Troupe and dance with Anna Halprin.

 Dewey became interested in performance art when he was introduced to the work of Robert Whitman.
 Dewey used geography, social science, architecture, and technology in his work.
 His projects were often designed around a particular city and focused on that city's infrastructure, history, and culture.
 Notable works in this vein included City Scale (San Francisco) with Ramon Sender and Tony Martin, Street Piece (Helsinki), Exit Music (London), and Cincinnati Journey (Cincinnati).

 Dewey lived and worked in European cities from 1963 to 1964, where he staged several happenings and action theater pieces, collaborating with Terry Riley, Chet Baker, Erkki Kurenniemi, Henrik Otto Donner, members of Anna Halprin's San Francisco Dancers' Workshop and the Living Theater, among others.
-He collaborated with Mark Boyle, Allan Kaprow, and others on a happening at the International Drama Festival during the 1963 Edinburgh Festival.
+He collaborated with Mark Boyle, Allan Kaprow, and others on a happening at the International Drama Festival during the 1963 Edinburgh International Festival.

 In 1966 he produced Selma Last Year at the New York Film Festival at Lincoln Center, Philharmonic Hall Lobby, New York City.
 It was one of the first multichannel video installations, with photographs by Bruce Davidson, and music by Terry Riley.